hmrc/estates-auth/README.md

 ---

-To run locally using the micro-service provided by the service manager:
+To run locally using the microservice provided by the service manager:

 ```
 sm2 --start ESTATES_ALL